joclarstudio/demogreen/README.md

 # demogreen
-A small study to analysis performance between Python, Cython, PyBind11 and Native Libraries for image processing
+A small study to analysis performance between Python, Cython, PyBind11 and Native Libraries for image processing.